SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Change in coverage formulas. {#tbl:covformula}

-Table @fig:stdev further describes this translation between standard deviation and historic coverage levels.
-Even so, federal statute may cap coverage levels as percentages of production history [@cfr_crop_nodate].
-Therefore, though regulators may make improvements like through 508h without congressional action, our simulations possibly suggest that the ability to incorporate climate adaptation variability may remain limited without statutory change.
+Regulators may make improvements like through 508h without congressional action but note that federal statute may cap coverage levels as percentages of production history [@cfr_crop_nodate].
+Therefore, our simulations possibly suggest that the ability to incorporate climate adaptation variability may remain limited without statutory change.

 ![Histogram showing percent change from $y_{expected}$ for one standard deviation in each simulated unit.](./img/std.png "Histogram showing percent change from $y_{expected}$ for one standard deviation in each simulated unit."){ width=95% #fig:stdev }